vignesh-0510/finance_tracker/README.md

 # README

-This is the Finance Tracker Application and uses Rapid Prototyping
+This is the Finance Tracker Application and uses Rapid Prototyping.
+It is Built on Rails 6

 * ...